Tales from the Crypt (film): Plot

-Carl Maitland (Ian Hendry) abandons his family to be with his secretary, Susan Blake (Angela Grant).
+Carl Maitland abandons his wife and children to be with his secretary, Susan Blake.
 After they drive off together, they are involved in a car accident.
 He wakes up, having been thrown clear of the wrecked and burned car, and attempts to hitchhike home, but everyone he meets reacts with horror upon seeing him.

-Arriving at his house, he sees his wife (Susan Denny) with another man.
+Arriving at his house, Carl sees his wife with another man.
 He knocks on the door, but she screams and slams the door.
 He then goes to see Susan, only to find that she is blind from the accident.
 She says that Carl died two years ago in the crash.
 Glancing at a reflective tabletop, he sees he has the face of a rotting corpse and screams in horror.
 Carl then wakes up and finds out that it was a dream, but the moment he does, the crash occurs as previously seen.